xcat2/confluent-docs/docs/user_reference/diskless_memory_usage.md

 Swap:              0           0           0
 ```

-However, just as with a diskfull system, that memory is 'evictable' and the OS can freely reclaim that memory if needed.
+However, just as with a diskful system, that memory is 'evictable' and the OS can freely reclaim that memory if needed.
 We can simulate the scenario by dropping cache:

 ```
 # echo 3 > /proc/sys/vm/drop_caches